Dennis C. Hogarth, FCPA, CIPP, CISM, CISA President

 Chris Hogarth, B.Comm Vice President - Marketing and Media Services

 Chris has more than 8 years of experience in social media, website building, web marketing, Search Engine Optimization (SEO), and sales.
 He has recently completed his Bachelor of Commerce degree at the Rowe School of Business at Dalhousie University (Graduated 2019).
-Chris’s specific area of expertise is in Business Development and Marketing Strategy.
-Chris recently held the position of Marketing Coordinator at Altus Group Limited headquartered in Toronto, Ontario where he assisted with branding strategy and implementation.
-His most recent past position was as a Marketing Coordinator at the Ontario College of Trades (OCOT), where he helped to market trades and career paths accordingly as well as assist with publications, and create several media lists for their Marketing Department.
-As an active Partner, Chris has helped with the preparation of numerous proposals and contracts for D.C.
-Hogarth and Associates to the United Nations, Unicef, UNHCR and the Department of Justice.
+His specific area of expertise is in Business Development and Marketing Strategy.
+Chris' most recent past positions include Marketing Coordinator at Altus Group Limited headquartered in Toronto, Ontario and Marketing Coordinator at the Ontario College of Trades (OCOT).
+Chris has helped with the preparation of numerous proposals and contracts for D.C.
+Hogarth and Associates to the United Nations, Unicef, UNHCR and the Department of Justice, and as Vice President manages various accounts both locally and nationally.
 Recently before Graduating from Dalhousie University's Rowe School of Business, Chris signed on to join Agriculture Solutions Inc. in a full time permanent position as Business Development Manager which he is honoured they had opened up for him.
-A consulting firm in agriculture with sales across Canada and the United States, Agriculture Solutions Inc. also distributes high quality natural and organic fertilizer products to ensure that organic and conventional farms can grow crops with the highest levels of nutrition and yield possible.
+An consulting firm in agriculture with sales across Canada and the United States, Agriculture Solutions Inc. also distributes high quality natural and organic fertilizer products to ensure that organic and conventional farms can grow crops with the highest levels of nutrition and yield possible.
 Amongst other things, Chris is a dual citizen of Canada and the United States and is able to travel and work freely in both countries, without sponsorship.